For a number of years, the five West Yorkshire Authorities have worked to improve air quality. A problem common to each is poor air quality due to:

 Enhanced Partnership Plan

-This plan aims to improve public transport and promote walking and cycling, linking it with green infrastructure and other initiatives.
+This aims to improve public transport and promote walking and cycling.
+It links into the green infrastructure and other initiatives.

 Public behaviour change